 2010 Acura MDX

-The MDX is widely available on the used car market and prices are reasonable.
+The MDX is widely available on the used car market, and the prices are reasonable.
 Is it a good choice for a used SUV?
 How is the gas mileage?
 Is it expensive to maintain?
 What do Acura MDX owners say?
-Let's start from the question that is a deal breaker for many used car buyers:
+What are the reported problems?

 2010 Acura MDX interior